 Aboriginals who are able to prove strong traditional links with unalienated Crown land may make a claim before the Aboriginal Land Commissioner, a judge of the Northern Territory Supreme Court.
-The Aboriginal Land Rights (Northern Territory) Act 1976 requires the Land Commissioner, in hearing a claim, to consider a number of matters in addition to traditional ownership before making a recommendation to the Minister for Aboriginal Affairs.
+The Aboriginal Land Rights (Northern Territory) Act 1976 requires the Land Commissioner, in hearing a claim to consider a number of matters in addition to traditional ownership before making a recommendation to the Minister for Aboriginal Affairs.
 The Minister can then accept or reject the Aboriginal Land Commissioner's recommendations.

-Aboriginal land tenure, freehold or in the process of being granted freehold amounts to 429,452 square kilometres or 31.9 per cent of the Northern Territory.
-Leasehold and reserve mission land total 19.638 square kilometres.

-Freehold titles to Aboriginal land are held by Aboriginal Land Trusts and the land is administered by Aboriginal Land Councils.
+Aboriginal land tenure, freehold or in the process of being granted freehold amounts to 457,980 square kilometres or 34 per cent of the Northern Territory.
+Leasehold land totals 26,074 square kilometres.
+Freehold titles to Aboriginal land are held by Aboriginal Trusts and the land is administered by Aboriginal Land Councils.

 Minerals on Aboriginal land remain the property of the Crown.
-The Aboriginal Land Rights Act provides, however, that mineral exploration can only proceed with the approval of the appropriate land council which in turn must abide by the wishes of the traditional Aboriginal owners of the area concerned.
-This veto power can be overruled if the Governor-General, by Proclamation, declares that the national interest requires the grant of a mining interest, and neither House of Parliament disallows that Proclamation.
-Pre-existing mining interests were exempt from the requirement for Aboriginal consent.
-In all cases however, agreement must be reached on terms and conditions of mining and the Minister for Aboriginal Affairs is able to appoint an arbitrator in cases where Aboriginal consent is not required but a land council is unable or unwilling to reach agreement with a mining company.
+The Aboriginal Land Rights Act provides that mineral exploration can only proceed with the consent of the appropriate land council, which in turn must abide by the wishes of the traditional Aboriginal owners of the area concerned.
+Pre-existing mining interests were exempt from this requirement.
+In all cases where there is disagreement on terms and conditions the Minister for Aboriginal Affairs is able to appoint an arbitrator.